billbrod/foveated-metamers/README.md

    adding the `--vfs-cache-mode writes` flag to the `rclone mount` command worked (though I also had to give myself full permissions on the rclone cache
    folder: `sudo chmod -R 777 ~/.cache/rclone`).
+3. As of June 2023, there appears to be some issue with svgutils and inkscape, where any svg file that is the output of my `compose_figures` rule cannot be opened by inkscape (attempting to do so leads inkscape to immediately crash).
+   This means that none of the files in the `compose_figures` directory can be used as inputs to the `embed_bitmaps_into_figures` rule (but those in`figures` can be).
+I'm unclear why this is happening now, but have been unable to track it down.

 # Notes on reproducibility